nnmp020395/MLOps_ClassifiImage/README.md

 ## 9. Production environment

-Production deployment involves deploying these services to a local Kubernetes cluster via Helm Chart.
+The production deployment involves deploying these services to a local Kubernetes cluster via Helm Chart.
 For stable, reusable, and versioned production, Helm is preferred over the `kubectl apply` approach.
 YAML files are developed using official charts compatible with different applications.

 We chose the Docker-desktop cluster, which is provided by Docker Desktop and allows us to deploy directly without the need to define a virtual machine or other installations.

-### Installation Helm et les charts
+### Installation of Helm and Charts handling

 Install Helm following the guide https://helm.sh/fr/docs/intro/install/